microsoft/mu/docs/WhatAndWhy/enhancedmemoryprotection.md

 modules during this transition period.
 It will take time for legacy code to be updated to adhere to these new requirements and our collective commitment to progress will pave the way to a more secure and resilient digital future.
+**Project Mu serves as a reference implementation for Enhanced Memory Protections.**

 ## Condensed Requirements List